 - Will be required to wear personal protective equipment (PPE) and other clean room garments daily.
 This may include, but not limited to: safety shoes, safety glasses, aprons, face shields, lab coats, full body gowns, hairnets, gloves, and hearing protection.

-Bristol-Myers Squibb recognizes the importance of balance and flexibility in our work environment.
-We offer a wide variety of competitive benefits, services and programs that provide our employees the resources to pursue their goals, both at work and in their personal lives.
+Bristol Myers Squibb recognizes the importance of balance and flexibility in our work environment.
+We offer a wide variety of competitive benefits, services and programs that provide our employees with the resources to pursue their goals, both at work and in their personal lives.